LeonanCarvalho/testcube-server/README.md

 Testcube Server
 ===============
+# Atention!
+### It's a fork from the original repository, which was deleted.
+(If you made it works please share with us.)
 ### Overview
 **Jataka Testcube** is a Web-based test case management tool designed to integrate and track enterprise-wide Test Cases.
 TestCube includes everything needed to manage the test process, it can save testers the hassle of installing separate